-The first thing you will do as an honors student is send an email of introduction to your advisor.
+The first thing you will do as an honors student is send an email of introduction to your advisor team.
 This email should be professional, formal, and concise.
-(Over time, you can follow the professor's lead and become more casual as they do.)
-You can find tips for contacting professors via email here, and <a href=here.)
+(Over time, you can follow their lead and become more casual as they do.)
+You can find tips for contacting advisors via email here, and here, and here.)